 - has received a temporary exemption due to significant health- or weather-related circumstances.

 For new providers, new ownership, or recent reopening, data and ratings will appear in the subcategory areas from about 6 months.
-The overall Star Rating is displayed at 12 months once data across all 4 subcategories has been collected.
+The Overall Star Rating is displayed at 12 months once data across all 4 subcategories has been collected.

 There are some exceptions in the display of ratings and data in some of the subcategories: